Normandy Scholars is on hiatus for the 2025-2026 academic year. The program will return in 2026-2027.

 The beaches of Normandy are an enduring icon of World War II.
 They exemplify how memory becomes linked to places and sites, as well as how those links change over time.
 Normandy Scholars participants venture beyond the beach to discover sites of memory related to WWII across Europe.
 But our program name recalls the urgent questions that those beaches still represent: How do we remember the Second World War?
 What has been forgotten?
 And what do we still have to learn?

-Want to be a part of Normandy Scholars in 2024-2025?
-Applications are now open through the VolsAbroad portal!
-The deadline is September 30.
+Want to be a part of Normandy Scholars in 2026-2027?
+Applications will open in Fall 2026, with a deadline likely in late September.
 Please contact the Executive Director, Matthew Brauer, with any questions.

-In the meantime, read about the 2023-2024 cohort’s experiences in France and Morocco on our study abroad blog.
+In the meantime, catch up with our recent cohorts’ experiences in Poland, Germany, and Czechia in 2025 on our Instagram (@utk_normandyscholars) and in France and Morocco in 2024 on our study abroad blog.